 What's New in HVAC/R

-Dobesh named “Head of the Class”
+Karre named HVAC “Head of the Class”

 HVAC/R Technology Diploma

-HVACR Training Diploma is intended for students who want hands-on skills and job knowledge for service and installation employment.
+The HVACR Training Diploma is intended for students who want hands-on skills and job knowledge for service and installation employment.
 Students will complete the required courses for the fall, spring, and summer terms of the HVAC training program for a total of 44 semester credit hours.
 Students seeking the Diploma option should plan on a maximum of 8 credit hours for internships for this award.

 Internships are an option for this program.
 A student may take additional electives instead of an internship.

 MPCC offers three different HVAC/R Certifications: Furnace Certificate, Air Conditioning Certificate, and Heat Pump Certificate.
-These provide limited educational opportunity to enhance a student's skill and ability in each specialty area by completing the required classes for each area.
+These provide a limited educational opportunity to enhance a student's skill and ability in each specialty area by completing the required classes for each area.